Cladonia amaurocraea

-Cladonia amaurocraea, commonly known as the quill lichen or the quill cup lichen, is a species of fruticose, cup lichen in the Cladoniaceae family.
+Cladonia amaurocraea, commonly known as the quill lichen or the quill cup lichen, is a species of fruticose, cup lichen in the family Cladoniaceae.

 Taxonomy

 The lichen was first described scientifically as Capitularia amaurocraea in 1810.
 It was transferred to the genus Cladonia in 1887.
 It is commonly known as quill lichen.

 Description

 The thallus of Cladonia amaurocraea comprises tall (15–100 mm high) and slender podetia that are irregularly or dichotomously branched.
 These podetia have a smooth, yellowish-green surface that is often mottled with patches of green and white.
 They either form a pointy tip, or a narrow cup that is either closed or has a narrow opening.
 The cortex contains usnic acid, while the medulla has barbatic acid.

 Habitat and distribution

 Cladonia amaurocraea is found in boreal forests, where it typically grows on talus deposits between boulders and on rocky ground.
 In North America, it is widespread throughout Canada and Alaska.